majiayu000/sage/README.md

 ---

 🤖 **Sage Agent** is a powerful LLM-based agent system for general-purpose software engineering tasks, built in Rust with modern async architecture and clean design patterns.

+## 📦 Archive Notice

+**This project has been archived as of July 2025.**

+### Why Archived?

+After extensive development and experimentation, we've decided to archive this Rust-based implementation in favor of a **TypeScript-based approach**.
+Our analysis revealed that:

+- **🌐 Ecosystem Advantage**: TypeScript/Node.js has a significantly richer AI/LLM ecosystem with official SDKs from all major providers
+- **⚡ Development Velocity**: Single-language stack dramatically improves development speed and team collaboration
+- **🔧 Maintenance Simplicity**: Unified toolchain reduces complexity and deployment overhead
+- **📊 Performance Reality**: In AI agent scenarios, network I/O (LLM API calls) is the bottleneck, not CPU performance

+### What's Available

+This repository contains a **fully functional Rust implementation** with:
+- ✅ Complete concurrent tool execution system
+- ✅ Modern terminal UI with React + Ink
+- ✅ Multi-LLM provider support
+- ✅ Comprehensive tool ecosystem
+- ✅ Advanced trajectory recording

+### For Future Development

+If you're interested in continuing this project:
+1. **Fork this repository** - All code is MIT licensed and ready to use
+2. **Check the TypeScript migration insights** - See our analysis in the commit history
+3. **Consider hybrid approaches** - The UI components and architecture patterns are valuable

+We believe this codebase serves as an excellent **reference implementation** for Rust-based AI agents and demonstrates advanced patterns in concurrent tool execution.